bhisaac/5eFP/5eFP-SRD.md

 **_LEVEL_.** LEVEL equals the current level of play.
 LEVEL starts at 1 and increases over time to 7 as game objectives are completed.

+**_Mana_.** Mana is a resource representing the energy used to fuel spells or other preternatural game features.

 **_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of preternatural or magical darkness.

 **_Recall_.** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
 PCs automatically Recall when the time marker reaches 0 (8 hours) after deploying onto the world map.
 A PC may only Recall once per game session.